brianhdk/integration-service/README.md

 </connectionStrings>
 ```

-Next you'll create a **public** class that inherits from **Vertica.Integration.Infrastructure.Database.Connection**
+Next step is to create a **public class** that inherits from *Vertica.Integration.Infrastructure.Database.Connection*.

-In the constructor of this class you'll reference the connection string by it's name:
+In the constructor of this class you can then reference the connection string by name:

 ```c#
 using Vertica.Integration.Infrastructure;